ldrahnik/elementary-os-scripts/README.md

 - [ ] (Possible duplication of microphone sh script - exists already - standart special functions are covered (may be existing in elementary wingpanel idk) and might be triggered / imitated, https://elementaryos.stackexchange.com/questions/29787/how-rebind-keys-on-which-elementary-os-special-keys-functions-by-default-are-bou)
 - [ ] (Screenshots are not saved clipboard neither to `Screenshots` folder)
-- [ ] (Lower brightness when is laptop unplugged and runs from battery even after start)

 ## Credits